(Last updated January 2019)

 Over the last few months I’ve spoken to countless Torontonians who have been given the completely wrong impression about Toronto real estate — specifically, the condo market in downtown Toronto.

-Today I’ll address the Toronto condo market and cover a few of my top reasons on why it’s actually a great time to be a real estate condo investor in Toronto.
+The short answer is yes!
+Today I’ll address the Toronto condo market and cover a few of my top reasons on why it’s actually a great time to be buying a condo in Toronto for investment.
+From Toronto’s average condo price to the fact that we’re now on the map as world-class city.
+Here’s why buying a condo in Toronto for investment might just be the smartest thing you do you in 2019.

 Condo Prices Are At An All Time High and Climbing

 This is some KILLER growth!
-Our clients (myself included) who have invested in Toronto real estate have earned an extra 18% on their investment properties in just one year!
+Our clients (myself included) who have invested in Toronto real estate have earned an extra 19% on their investment properties in just two years!
+Buying an investment condo in Toronto really is one of the best decisions you can make.

-For the sake of transparency, below you’ll find a few of my most recent personal investment properties.
-As I’ve said before, if I wouldn’t personally buy it, I wouldn’t recommend that you purchase it either.
+For the sake of transparency, below you’ll find a few of my personal investment properties.
+One key takeaway from my portfolio is that holding investments long term is the best way to make serious gains.
+And as I’ve said before, if I wouldn’t personally buy it, I wouldn’t recommend that you purchase it either.

-Although the average cost of a Toronto condo has risen quite dramatically, condos are still the more affordable purchase for first-time homebuyers.
+Is buying a condo a good investment?
+Absolutely.
+As the most affordable market type in Toronto, condos make a great investment.
+Although the average cost of a Toronto condo has risen quite dramatically, condos are still the more affordable purchase for first time homebuyers.

 Toronto Housing Prices Will Remain High

 As mentioned above, we don’t expect Toronto prices to drop dramatically.
-The Toronto real estate market saw the first slow down in sales that it has seen in eons all thanks to good ol’ government intervention and media fear mongering.
+The Toronto real estate market saw the first slow down in sales that it has seen in eons all thanks to good ol’ government intervention and an extra bit of media fear mongering.

-For the last few months all we’ve heard is some variation of “the prices don’t make sense with income,” “Toronto is overbuilt,” “but, the bubble.”
-Although we did see a temporary two month slow down, things are once again moving strong.
+For the last year all we’ve heard is some variation of “the prices don’t make sense with income,” “Toronto is overbuilt,” “but, the bubble.”
+Although we did see a temporary slow down, things are once again moving strong.
 The changes that we saw in the market were based on fear, they were not a symptom of the fundamentals of the market.

-These changes have actually had very little impact on the fall market.
-Sales may be down, but that’s not affecting prices.
+Sales may be down (and in January of 2019 they were actually up slightly), but that’s not affecting overall market prices.
 Properties are in fact selling, prices are holding, and the pace has begun to pick up as fear has started to settle.
 The real estate market has already begun to rebound.

 Fair Housing Plan Changes

 The Toronto rental market has been described as “hot” and “out of control” but it’s about to get even harder for would-be renters to secure their desired unit.
-Last week’s article in The Globe and Mail cites a recent report and warns that the Rent Control Act will place continued strain on the Toronto rental market stating, “[the] rental supply crisis is poised to worsen.”
+This article in The Globe and Mail cites a report and warns that the Rent Control Act will place continued strain on the Toronto rental market stating as we move from 2018 into 2019, “[the] rental supply crisis is poised to worsen.”

 Planned rental developments by RioCan and Allied Properties cite the new rent controls as the reason why REITs concerted 133 planned rental units to condos at the Kingly development in Toronto.
 The report is the first to measure the impact of extending rent control by tracking the conversion of planned apartment projects to condos.